SAFEHR-data/.github/profile/README.md

-# Welcome to UCLH Foundry
+# Welcome to SAFEHR-data

 FlowEHR is an open-source platform for iterative, safe & reproducible development & deployment of data science solutions inside the NHS.

 FlowEHR enables multidisciplinary teams to work higher up the stack and focus on improving patient outcomes & health system efficiency.

-UCLH Foundry is the GitHub organisation under which the FlowEHR open-source platform lives.
+SAFEHR-data is the GitHub organisation under which the FlowEHR open-source platform lives.
 The following is a guide to some of the more important repositories you'll find here...

 ## Core FlowEHR